jhinshawkcidev/dev/README.md

 ***
 ### `SPOScript-DocumentListItems.ps1`
 https://github.com/jhinshawkcidev/dev/blob/master/SPOScript-DocumentListItems.ps1
-- Prints the Field Values, or properties, of each list item within a list
+- Prints the Field Values, or properties, of each list item within a single list
 - Replace the `$siteUrl` variable with your SharePoint site
 - Replace the `$listId` variable with your list, acceptable values can be found with `Get-PnPList` cmdlet